MicrosoftDocs/SupportArticles-docs/support/windows/win32/hook-procedure-not-receiving-vk-convert-message.md

 ## Symptoms

-Keyboard hooks do not receive `WM_KEYDOWN` messages for the `VK_CONVERT` (0x001C) virtual key.
+Keyboard hooks do not receive `WM_KEYDOWN` messages for the `VK_CONVERT` virtual key.
 This issue can cause unexpected behavior in the applications that call `SetWindowsHookEx`(`WH_KEYBOARD`) to set a keyboard hook which monitors the keyboard input.

 ## Cause

 The Text Services Framework (TSF) assigns another action to the `WM_KEYDOWN` message for the `VK_CONVERT` virtual key and doesn't call the keyboard hook in this scenario.

-> [!NOTE]
-> Windows 10 version 2004 introduced the new version of TSF.

 ## Workaround